felipefpx/flutter_clean_bloc/README.md

 - [http](https://pub.dev/packages/http): A composable, multi-platform, Future-based API for HTTP requests;
 - [json_annotation](https://pub.dev/packages/json_annotation): Classes and helper functions that support JSON code generation via the `json_serializable` package;
 - [nuvigator](https://pub.dev/packages/nuvigator): A powerful routing abstraction over Flutter navigator, providing some new features and an easy way to define routers;
-- [provider](https://pub.dev/packages/provider): A wrapper around InheritedWidget to make them easier to use and more reusable.
+- [provider](https://pub.dev/packages/provider): A wrapper around InheritedWidget to make them easier to use and more reusable;
 - [rxdart](https://pub.dev/packages/rxdart): RxDart is an implementation of the popular reactiveX api for asynchronous programming, leveraging the native Dart Streams api.

 ## Dev Dependencies